Boundary slopes for the Markov ordering on relatively prime pairs: Introduction

-The latter we refer to as \emph{Petrov's bound}.
 Notice that Petrov's bound is considerably stronger in the worst-case scenario than the super-logarithmic bound $\approx 2^{\frac{\log n}{\log \log n}} $ that arises from counting roots of $-1$ modulo $n$, as in \cite[Thm.\,2.19]{Aigner}, or the logarithmic bound $O(\log n)$ that follows from the analysis of Zagier \cite{Zagier} (see also \cite[Cor.\,1.5(b)]{LLRS} for another logarithmic bound).
+An error-term for the count of simple closed geodesics on $X$ was obtained by McShane-Rivin in \cite{MR2} which provides $\#\lambda_\cM^{-1}(n)=O(\log n \,\log\log n)$, again super-logarithmic, although they conjecture a much stronger error term \cite[Conj.\,4.3]{MR2} which would imply the much stronger bound $O\left(\left(\log n\right)^{\frac12+\epsilon}\right)$, for any $\epsilon>0$.
+As far as the author is aware, this McShane-Rivin conjecture is far beyond current methods (e.g.\,\cite[Thm.\,1.1]{EMM}).

 \begin{problem} Can Petrov's bound be improved for the $\|{\cdot}\|_s$-unit sphere?
-Better bounds for strictly convex \emph{smooth} plane curves \cite{Swinnerton-Dyer} are evidently unavailable, but can one leverage McShane-Rivin's observation that it is \emph{infinitely flat} at points of irrational slope \cite[Thm.\,2.1]{MR2} to deduce improvements to Petrov's bound?
+Better bounds for strictly convex \emph{smooth} plane curves \cite{Swinnerton-Dyer} are evidently unapplicable here, but can one leverage McShane-Rivin's observation that it is \emph{infinitely flat} at points of irrational slope \cite[Thm.\,2.1]{MR2} to deduce improvements to Petrov's bound?
 Are better bounds for $\#\lambda_\cM^{-1}(n)$ available by some other means? \end{problem}

 \begin{remark} According to \cite{Plagne}, there exist strictly convex curves with rational points of denominator $q$ growing just slower than $q^{2/3}$ (for certain choices of $q$).
-Therefore, any improvements to Petrov's bound for $\lambda_\cM^{-1}(n)$ must rely on more than merely strict convexity of the $\|{\cdot}\|_s$-ball. \end{remark}
+Therefore, any improvements to Petrov's bound must rely on more than merely strict convexity of the $\|{\cdot}\|_s$-ball. \end{remark}